silver13/h8mini-dual/README.md

 #####Accelerometer calibration
 For accelerometer calibration move the pitch stick down 3 times within about 1- 2 seconds.
 Wait a couple of seconds after a failed attempt.
 Throttle has to be low, and roll centered.
 Flashing lights indicate the calibration process.
 This is saved so it has to be done only once.

-Note the acc calibration also saves gyro biases which are used in some cases.
+Note, the acc calibration also saves gyro biases which are used in some cases.
 The flash pattern is similar to the gyro calibration pattern.

 *Calibration has to be done on a horizontal surface*